ntu-aris/caric/index.md

 Note that the explorer is twice the size and weight of the photographer.
 Thanks to the bigger size, it can carry the lidar and quickly map the environment, at the cost of slower speed.
 In contrast, the photographers have higher speed, thus they can quickly cover the surfaces that have been mapped by the explorer to obtain images of higher score.
 The GCS's role is to compare the images taken by the drones.
 For each interest point, the GCS can select the image with the best quality to assign the score to it.

 ##  5.2.
 Inspection scenarios
-The following scenarios are included in the challenge:
+The following scenarios are included in the challenge as examples:

 * Building inspection: The environment features a 60m tall building model that consists of three main vertical towers with a single void deck connecting the tops.
 The full 5-UAV fleet is deployed in this environment.